CONTENT DESIGN & THINKING

 And lastly, post style plays a big part in improving your customer experience.
 A well-thought-out system of visual communication makes reading and navigating through the site much easier.
 Great examples of this are cards in Vox – a clever trick of the designers to help readers get through lengthy texts with less effort.

-What are the key elements to think of when creating a post style?
+What are the key elements of a blog post style?

 Less salient, yet no less important, are other elements of your brand style.
 These are generally defined before the brand has launched.
 The Setka helps you assemble your own ‘style pack’ composed of these elements.